SciNoLimits/AI_Data_Science_Project_Initiator/README.md

 # AI / Data Science Project Initiator

-This repo helps to create template for AI / Data Science project.
+This Python script creates a predefined directory structure for a AI / Data Science project.
+It sets up directories and files based on a dictionary representation of the desired structure.